jliang2204/DotNetCodingTest/README.md

 Note: The files found only need to be added to the _filesLocated field.
 The pre-written code will display that for you at the end.
 The number of files located should be returned by the LocateFilesContainingContent call.

+## Turning the Assignment In

+Create a fork of this repository and push your changes to that repo.
+You can either share the link to that repo, or create a pull request against this repository.